-Science in Nursing with specialty in Medical-Surgical and Role in Management and Executive Leadership
+Science in Nursing with specialty in Medical-Surgical and Role in Management and Executive Leadership1

 Some courses for some of these programs may be offered through distance education.
+1Available on ground and online.

 Not currently offered for new students.
 This program has two available tracks, for additional information please refer to page 105.
-This program has two available tracks, for additional information please refer to page 111.